-DDWS 1713: Physics
+DDWS 1713 : Physics

-This course emphasizes on vector operations and application of Newton's Laws of motion and fundamental physics principles in various kinds of motions such as linear motion, free fall, projectile motion, uniform circular motion, satellite motion, collisions, simple harmonic motion, wave progression, electrostatic and magnetism.
-It also covers the definition of Newton's Laws, Hooke's Law, Ampere's and Faraday's Laws, different kinds of forces and other concepts commonly encountered in physics and engineering.
-The forces are friction, normal, weight, tension, electrostatic and magnetic forces.
-The principles to be studied are principle of conservation of total energy, total linear momentum, work-energy theorem, impulse- momentum theorem.
-Other related concepts to be covered include free body diagram, equilibrium and non-equilibrium, inclined planes and connected bodies.
-A few experiments are included in the course to help enhance the theoretical aspects of the course and enable students to develop their team working skills, Graduate Success Attributes and report writing.
+This course emphasizes on application of Newton's Laws of motion and fundamental physics principles in various kinds of motions such as linear motion, free fall, projectile motion, uniform circular motion, satellite motion, simple harmonic motion, light and wave.
+Definition of Newton's Laws, Hooke's Law, Light and Heat laws, solid and liquid pressure, Ampere's and Faraday's Laws, and other concepts commonly encountered in physics and engineering.
+The forces include friction, normal reaction, weight, tension, and components of forces.
+The principles to be studied are principle of conservation of total energy, total linear momentum, work-energy theorem, impulse-momentum theorem.
+Other related concepts to be covered include free body diagram, equilibrium and non-equilibrium forces, inclined planes and connected bodies for objects at rest and in motion.
+A few experiments are included in the course to enhance the theoretical aspects of the course and enable students to develop their team working, communication and report writing skills.

-DDWS 1733: Physics for Surveyor
+DDWS 1733 : Physics for Surveyor